 Can I use raw chicken breast?

 Yes!
-Here are directions for using raw chicken breast instead of rotisserie chicken.
+Here’s how to use raw chicken breast instead of rotisserie chicken:

 - Add them to the heated pan in step #3 before the onions.